Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Relational Structure and Axioms

 \begin{definition}[Basis and Capacity] A \emph{basis} $\mathcal{B} = \{b_0, \ldots, b_{N-1}\}$ is a maximal set of mutually perfectly distinguishable elements.
-The \emph{capacity} $N = |\mathcal{B}|$ equals $2^C$ where $C$ is the Shannon capacity in bits.
-Measurement outcomes correspond to scalars in a coefficient field $\mathbb{K}$ determined by the axioms (\S\ref{sec:complex-structure}): for each basis element $b_k$, the outcome of a measurement in basis $\mathcal{B}$ is an element of $\mathbb{K}$, not a matrix or higher structure. \end{definition}
+The \emph{capacity} $N = |\mathcal{B}|$ defines the Shannon capacity $C := \log_2 N$ (real-valued bits; no integrality constraint on $C$).
+Measurement outcomes correspond to scalars in a coefficient field $\mathbb{F}$ determined by the axioms (\S\ref{sec:complex-structure}): for each basis element $b_k$, the outcome of a measurement in basis $\mathcal{B}$ is an element of $\mathbb{F}$, not a matrix or higher structure. \end{definition}

-\begin{definition}[Relational Frame Structure] A distinguishability space has \emph{relational frame structure} if: (i) all bases have cardinality $N$; (ii) the symmetry group $G$ acts transitively on the set of bases $\mathfrak{B}$. \end{definition}